 Consider the parable of The Laborers in the Vineyard in Matthew 20:1-16.
 (You may want to read it).
-You read those words which indicate that for God, it isn’t the time one started the new life in Christ (the spiritual or interior life) that matters, but that one accepts the invitation and begins to live that life.
+You read those words which indicate that for God, it isn't the time one started the new life in Christ (the spiritual or interior life) that matters.
+Instead, it is that one accepts the invitation and begins to live that life.

-Among Scripture scholars, opinions vary as to what the early morning, third hour, the sixth hour, the ninth hour and the eleventh hour mentioned in the story, mean.
-Whether they represent the historical moments of our salvation from the covenant with Adam, Abraham, Moses, the prophets and the New Testament consummation in Christ; or the different stages of birth from childhood, to teenager, young adult, adult, and senior age, respectively, what is important is that those who were invited to work in the vineyard were ready to do so.
-They weren’t at home, sitting on their sofas waiting for manna to come down from heaven.
+Among Scripture scholars, opinions vary as to the meaning of the early morning, third hour, the sixth hour, the ninth hour, and the eleventh hour mentioned in the story.
+Some suggest they represent our salvation's historical moments from the covenant with Adam to Abraham, Moses, the prophets, and the New Testament consummation in Christ.
+Others see it as the different birth stages from childhood to teenager, young adult, adult, and senior age and respectively.
+In any case, what is essential is that those invited to work in the vineyard were ready to do so.
+They weren't at home, sitting on their sofas waiting for manna to fall down from heaven.

-Salvation in Christ, inheritance of God’s kingdom isn’t forced upon anyone or presented on a platter of gold on the dinning table of anyone who isn’t willing to accept it.
-Observe that in this parable, all those who were hired to work were seeking opportunities of grace.
+Salvation in Christ, the inheritance of God's kingdom, isn't forced upon anyone or presented on a platter of gold on the dining table of anyone who isn't willing to accept it.
+Observe that in this parable, all those who were hired to work were seeking opportunities for grace.
 They were ready to work also.

-Here, too, we see that it’s God who provides the opportunity of salvation.
-Our availability doesn’t suffice.
-God’s grace makes it possible.
-He calls and He also rewards.
-On our part, we are called to respond, that is to do what the invitation entails.
-This is faith working through charity.
+Here, too, we see that it is God who provides the opportunity of salvation.
+Our availability doesn't suffice.
+God's grace makes it possible.
+He calls, and He also rewards.
+On our part, we are called to respond, which is to do what the invitation entails.
+It is faith working through charity.
 This, too, in my opinion, is an indication of faith and work connection.
-Remember, “Faith without good work is dead” (Jas 2:26).
+Remember, "Faith without good work is dead" (Jas 2:26).

 We have to cooperate with God’s grace.
 When the Lord nudges the heart for His work, it’s rewarding to respond and act.

 Finally, observe, too, that all in the parable received the same reward in the end.
-Whether a martyr or a virgin, young or old, the most important thing is to be saved and receive the reward of eternal life.
+Whether a martyr or a virgin, young or old, the most important thing is to be saved and receive the eternal life prize.